-By performing a network-level trace using tools like Netmon (now superseded by Microsoft Message Analyzer) or Wireshark, we can see this in action with an on-premises Availability Group.
+By performing a network-level trace using a tool like Wireshark, we can see this in action with an on-premises Availability Group.
 Let's look at a quick example.

 In our test lab (thanks to Jon Gurgul for lending me his setup), there is an Availability Group with two replicas: VWH11 and VWH12 (both on-premises).
 The Availability Group Listener, called "AGL" has an IP address of 10.20.1.69, which can float between the two replicas.
 VWH11 has an IP address of 10.20.1.11 and a MAC address of 00-15-5D-73-51-3F, whilst VWH12 has an IP address of 10.20.1.12 and a MAC address of 00-15-5D-73-51-45.
 It's important to note that VWH11 is the current primary replica.
 The diagram below provides a visual representation of this setup.